a202323/reading-notes/README.md

-# arif abesha
+# reading-note

-## growth mindset to me wiling to learn from your mistakes
+## growth mindset

-- Practice
-* crativity
-+ Hard work

-my github can be found here(https://github.com/a202323/reading-notes/edit/main/README.md) this the test
+Growth mindset means to me update my self by reading different books to improve my skills

+### some reminders

+- I’m open minded to learn something new about the new technology
+- i will be collecting feedback from different customers to improve my skills
+- it’s needed to challenge myself by working with others with comfort zones